AbanteAI/mentat/README.md

 `mentat <paths to files or directories>`

-If you provide a directory, Mentat will add all non-hidden text files in that directory to it's context.
+If you provide a directory, Mentat will add all non git-ignored text files in that directory to it's context.
 If this exceeds the GPT-4 token context limit, try running Mentat with just the files you need it to see.